Shirley-Anne Somerville: Gender recognition

 In early 2020, Somerville announced the government would propose to amend the Gender Recognition Act 2004 of the Parliament of the United Kingdom.
 The bill would make it easier for people to change their name legally, drop the requirement for medical evidence and lower the age limit for applications from 18 to 16.
 The bill has been opposed by For Women Scotland.
 On an interview with STV, Somerville recognised that women's rights are exceptionally important and have been long-fought for.
 She emphasised her commitment not to jeopardise women's rights.
 Somerville hoped for the bill to be passed by the end of the 5th Scottish Parliament, however, delays due to the COVID-19 pandemic have affected this ambition.

 Cabinet Secretary for Education (2021–2023)

 In the 2021 Scottish Parliament election, Somerville secured a second term as the MSP for the Dunfermline constituency.
 The SNP fell two seats short of an overall majority in the election, however, remained the largest party, with more than double the seats of the Scottish Conservatives.
-Sturgeon announced her intention to form a third administration and appointed Somerville as the Cabinet Secretary for Education and Skills, succeeding John Swinney, who was mounted with pressure by opposition to resign.
+Sturgeon announced her intention to form a third government and appointed Somerville as the Cabinet Secretary for Education and Skills, succeeding John Swinney, who was mounted with pressure by opposition to resign.
 The general secretary of the Educational Institute of Scotland (EIS) Larry Flanagan welcomed her appointment, but added, "The first issue the Cabinet Secretary will need to address is an end to the scandal of temporary contracts throughout the education system.".